-Public Documents: All forms are public documents.
-Campaign manuals and instructional materials are available at www.fppc.ca.gov.
-Click on Learn, then Campaign Rules.
-A video on basic information for candidates and committees can be found at www.fppc.ca.gov/learn/training-and-outreach/candidates-treasurers-committees.html.
+Public Documents: All statements are public documents.

+Resources: Campaign manuals and other instructional materials are available on www.fppc.ca.gov > Learn > Campaign Rules.

 Code of Fair Campaign Practices

 The following code sections concerning fair campaign practices, campaign literature and mass mailing are required by law to be issued to all candidates.